caochao39/tarerobotics/docs/source/other_useful_information/simulation_system_setup.rst

 .. image:: ../images/image28.jpg
     :width: 80%

 When navigating with the exploration planner, the base autonomy system operates in *waypoint mode*.
 Users can click in the black box on the control panel to switch to smart *joystick mode*, or press the buttons on a joystick controller to switch to *smart joystick mode* or *manual mode*.
 To resume exploration, click the 'Resume Navigation to Goal' button in RVIZ.
+Or, users can hold the 'waypoint-mode' button on the joystick controller and use the right joystick to set the speed.